-See Note 25 for further break-out of revenues by geography.
+See Note 26 for further break-out of revenues by geography.

-Information on Remaining Performance Obligations and Revenue Recognized From Past Performance

-We do not disclose information about remaining performance obligations pertaining to contracts that have an original expected duration of one year or less.
-The transaction price allocated to remaining unsatisfied or partially unsatisfied performance obligations with an original expected duration exceeding one year was not material at December 31, 2021.
-Investment banking advisory revenues that are contingent upon completion of a specific milestone and fees associated with certain distribution services are also excluded as the fees are considered variable and not included in the transaction price at December 31, 2021.
+Information on Remaining Performance Obligations and Revenue Recognized From Past Performance duration of one year or less.
+The transaction price allocated to remaining unsatisfied or partially unsatisfied performance obligations with an original expected duration exceeding one year was not material at December 31, 2022.
+Investment banking advisory revenues that are contingent upon completion of a specific milestone and fees associated with certain distribution services are also excluded as the fees are considered variable and not included in the transaction price at December 31, 2022.